-Let us focus on the antenna fundamentals and try to figure out as to why do most practical, real-world antennas have a finite positive gain over an isotropic antenna?
-If we examine their radiation lobe patterns, we notice that they invariably have shapes which restrict radiation in certain preferred directions.
+Let us focus on the antenna fundamentals and try to figure out why do most practical, real-world antennas have a finite positive gain over an isotropic antenna?
+If we examine their radiation lobe patterns, we notice that they invariably have shapes that restrict radiation in certain preferred directions.
 None of them have a perfect spherical pattern.
 Has this something to do with gain?
 Absolutely… That’s precisely what results in antenna gain.
 The more they limit their energy radiation to narrow and restricted lobe patterns, the greater is the gain.

 So, what really happens?
 Let us take the dipole for instance and try to reshape the spherical balloon that we created for the Isotropic antenna.
 Let us take the balloon and squeeze it in the middle from two opposite sides.
-As a result, we will find that the balloon would expand in the other directions as the air inside would push against the elastic surface of the ballon.
+As a result, we will find that the balloon would expand in the other directions as the air inside would push against the elastic surface of the balloon.
 The more you squeeze, the more will be the stretching out on the other sides.
 This expansion of the surface is representative of the gain.
 Even though we have not changed the quantity of air in the balloon (transmitter power), the far tip of stretched balloon surface will expand to a greater distance away from the center in comparison to the radius of the isotropic sphere.

 Instead of squeezing t the middle, you can squeeze it and reshape the balloon in any way you want (assuming the balloon in our analogy does not burst), thereby, even turning the original spherical shape into a thin oblong shape.
 The length of this oblong shape will be far greater than the radius of the sphere, thus representing high gain which would now be similar to perhaps a Yagi antenna pattern.